Jovo Martinović: Criticism of detention

 In a broadcast interview in Germany, Milka Tadić-Mijović, a veteran media activist, talked argued that people in Montenegro’s government were afraid of Jovo Martinović.
 She explained that this was due to Martinović’s knowledge of criminal groups but also with state structures which are associated to them.
-Recently, Vijesti, and independent daily, alleged that a special prosecutor had applied pressure on other suspects to implicate Martinović.
+Recently, Vijesti, an independent daily, alleged that a special prosecutor had applied pressure on other suspects to implicate Martinović.